-On March 11, 2020, the Company announced a share repurchase program, which authorized the Company to repurchase up to \$200 million of the Company's Class A common stock.
-On March 4, 2022, the share repurchase program was expanded by authorizing the Company to repurchase an additional \$200 million of the Company's Class A common stock.
+On March 11, 2020, the Company announced a share repurchase program, which authorized the Company to repurchase up to \$200.0 million of the Company's Class A common stock ("Class A Common").
+On March 4, 2022, the share repurchase program was expanded by authorizing the Company to repurchase an additional \$200.0 million of the Company's Class A Common.
+On September 27, 2023, the share repurchase program was expanded by authorizing the Company to repurchase an additional \$350.0 million of the Company's Class A Common.
 The repurchase program has no time limit and may be suspended for periods or discontinued at any time.

-As of December 31, 2022, the Company has remaining authorization to repurchase a total of \$150.8 million of Class A common stock.
+During the year ended December 31, 2023, the Company repurchased a total of 4.3 million shares under this program at an average price of \$52.11, for a dollar amount of \$225.6 million.
+As of December 31, 2023, the Company has approximately \$275.2 million remaining under the share repurchase program authorized of Class A Common.
 The timing and actual number of shares repurchased will depend on various factors including price, corporate and regulatory requirements, debt covenant requirements, alternative investment opportunities and other market conditions.
 Funding of share repurchases is expected to come from operating cash flows and excess cash.